-The new feature allowed users to step away from simply sharing links from other sites and upload their own videos straight to the site.
+The new LinkedIn video format allows users to step away from simply sharing links from other sites and upload their own LinkedIn videos straight to the site.

-To some, native video may not signal a big deal.
+To some, native video may not seem like a big deal.
 But to those familiar with modern marketing trends, it certainly is.

-While the native format is new to LinkedIn, we do know that on social sites like Facebook, native videos have 10 times higher reach compared to YouTube links.
+While the native LinkedIn video format is relatively new to the platform, we do know that on social sites like Facebook, native videos have 10 times higher reach compared to YouTube links.

-To upload a video, open the app on your mobile device.
+To upload a native LinkedIn video, open the app on your mobile device.
 Locate the status update/share box at the top and tap the video icon.

 Next, you’ll be asked to choose a pre-recorded video or click the Video box which will allow you to record a video in real time.
-If you choose to record, you will do right in the app.
+If you choose to record, you will do so directly in the app.

 Once you’ve selected or recorded your video, you can add any text you wish to include (this could mean the difference between a view or a skip, so make sure it’s catchy and tells viewers exactly what your video is about.)